zw76859420/SparseSelfAttention/README.md

-Sparse Attention Mechanism for VideoQA
+Sparse Self-Attention Mechanism for VideoQA
 ========================================================================

 Pytorch Implementation for the paper: